Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Our estimation

 An upper bound of gravitational radiation for coalescence of black holes is derived by Hawking\cite{SH} based on the area theorem of the black hole horizon\cite{AT}.
-On the other hand, from the viewpoint of black hole thermodynamics the area theorem plays the role of the second law of thermodynamics, that is, the area theorem insists the entropy increases in the transition from an initial stationary black hole to a final stationary black hole.
+On the other hand, from the viewpoint of black hole thermodynamics the area theorem plays the role of the second law of thermodynamics, that is, the area theorem insists the entropy increases in the transition from an initial stationary black hole to a final stationary black hole\footnote{To justify the black hole thermodynamics, we must invoke the existence of quantum field.
+Nevertheless, for such a massive black hole considered in the numerical simulations its contribution to the evolution equation is negligible, and we can consider the first low of the black hole thermodynamics only as a relation between the horizon area and black hole entropy.}.

 On the stationary spin-less black hole with mass $M$, its EH coincides with Schwarzschild horizon whose area will be $16\pi M^2$ in Schwarzschild coordinate.
-Nevertheless when two black hole EHs are just merging, the black holes are no longer than stationary and their EHs will be different from the Schwarzschild horizon so that the EH area of a black hole with mass $M_1$ is estimated by $16\pi M_1^2+\Delta A_1$ in which $\Delta A_1$ will be brought by the gravitation of the other black hole with mass $M_2$.
+Nevertheless when two black hole EHs are just merging, the black holes are no longer than stationary and their EHs will be different from the Schwarzschild horizon, so that the EH area of a black hole with mass $M_1$ is estimated by $16\pi M_1^2+\Delta A_1$ in which $\Delta A_1$ will be brought by the gravitation of the other black hole with mass $M_2$.

-From the viewpoint of black hole thermodynamics, the area differences $\Delta A_i$ correspond to entropy increase $\Delta S_i=\Delta A_i/4$ between initial stationary black holes and a final stationary black hole.
+From the viewpoint of black hole thermodynamics, the area difference $\Delta A_i$ corresponds to entropy increase $\Delta S_i=\Delta A_i/4$ between an initial stationary black hole and a final stationary black hole.
 In Hawking's discussion, the total area was estimated by the summation of each area of individual Schwarzschild black hole as $16\pi(M_1^2+M_2^2)$.
-That may thermodynamically imply to omit the effect of mixing.
+That may thermodynamically imply to omit the increasing of the entropy during the mixing process.
 In other words, this is to assume that two stationary merging black holes instantaneously settle into one final stationary black hole without changing its intrinsic configuration.
 The implication of the black hole uniqueness, however, that the final stationary black hole has forgotten its formation history means that the final black hole has suffered any mixture of the intrinsic configuration, and then there would be any entropy increase in this merging process.
+If we stands on the viewpoint that the total entropy is divided into two black holes, the mixing contribution is also divided and causes the corresponding corrections of the areas of the event horizons.
 Therefore we expect that we are able to evaluate area difference $\Delta A_1$ from the entropy increase $\Delta S_1$.

 Though the above discussion resembles to that of Gibbs' paradox for the mixing entropy, we are careful about difference between the ordinary mixing entropy and the present increase of black hole entropy.
 In Gibbs' paradox if two substances are identical, merged system immediately becomes equilibrium and there is no entropy increase of mixing.
 On the other hand for the black hole coalescence, even if the two black holes are identical, merged black hole does not settles to stationary (equilibrium) state until it forgets its own formation history, and then will suffer an entropy increase which we call merging entropy of the black holes.